BQuophi/Document-Understanding-AI-Assistant/README.md

 ## Overview

-This project implements an interactive AI assistant capable of understanding and answering questions about content from PDF or TXT files.
+This project implements an interactive AI assistant capable of understanding and answering questions about content from PDF files.
 The assistant leverages LangChain for language processing, FAISS for efficient similarity search, and Anthropic's Claude 2 language model for document comprehension.
 The user interface is built with Streamlit, providing an intuitive web-based interaction experience.

 ## Features